995215/doctorapp/README.md

 # doctorapp

-Check the frontend in mobile browser view
+create database and tables using db.sql file

 Pease run "python api.py" in terminal to start doctor application

-Frontend
-http://localhost:5000/
+Frontend (Check the frontend in mobile browser view) http://localhost:5000/